 An often-overlooked herb, parsley is a delicious and healthy herb that also has odor-neutralizing properties.
 This makes it an attractive choice for breath fresheners!
 Add it to your salad or sandwich as a zesty garnish.
 Parsley also pares well with savory but odorous foods like garlic, and it can cut the negative effects these spices have on your breath.

 Cinnamon, which can be purchased whole as cinnamon sticks, comes from the bark of trees in the Cinnamomum family.
 Its health benefits have been extolled since ancient times – the

 Greeks offered it as a gift to their God Apollo! – and its flavor makes it an excellent addition to many dishes.
 But it can also do wonders for your breath!
 You can either mix powdered cinnamon into your tea or coffee, or steep a stick or two in hot water for a fresh, natural cinnamon tea that keeps your breath smelling great all day.

-There is historical evidence that people have long used apples as a natural form of breath-freshener.
-Dentists recommend apples as a healthy snack that’s good for teeth – they won’t clear plaque like a toothbrush will, but the heavy chewing stimulates saliva that can kill bacteria.
-That helps with breath freshness – and the crisp, clean smell of an apple is a great way to clean up bad breath and breathe easy for the day!
+There is historical evidence that people have long used apples as a natural form of breath freshener.
+Dentists recommend apples as a healthy snack that’s good for teeth – they won’t clear plaque as a toothbrush will, but the heavy chewing stimulates saliva that can kill bacteria.
+That helps with breath freshness – and the crisp, clean smell of an apple is a great way to clean up bad breath and breathe easily for the day!

 Remember to still brush your teeth twice a day, and floss at least once a day.
 With a healthy diet and a careful oral hygiene regimen, you can be sure those pearly whites will last you a good long time.